 It's not easy to settle on the right deductibles for your policy.
 Browse around the web or ask your friends and you'll likely find advocates for one of 2 approaches: raise deductibles to get a cheaper car insurance premium, or lower them to reduce out-of-pocket expenses if you have to file a claim.

 Let's take a look at the pros and cons of each side to help you determine the option that feels right for you.
 But first, let's make sure you know how car insurance deductibles work.

 what is a car insurance deductible?

-Deductibles are what you'll pay out of pocket before certain coverages can kick in.
+A car insurance deductible is what you pay out of pocket before certain coverages can kick in.
 If you have comprehensive and collision coverages on your policy, for example, you'll need to select deductibles for each coverage.
 Because accidents happen, choosing a deductible you can comfortably afford is key to tailoring your car insurance to you.

 If your car is vandalized to the tune of $7,000 worth of damage and you have a comprehensive deductible of $1,000, you'll pay $1,000 and your insurer will pick up the rest of the tab.

 Many coverages, like liability, don't have deductibles.